 What the Research Found

-Multiple independent studies have now documented phthalate contamination in commercially sold olive oil.
+Based on articles from PubMed and independent food science research, multiple independent studies have now documented phthalate contamination in commercially sold olive oil.

-A separate study tracking plasticizer contamination across the entire olive oil production process found that concentrations progressively increased at each stage — from the olive fruit itself through processing and into packaging.
+A separate study tracking plasticizer contamination across the entire olive oil production process found that concentrations progressively increased at each stage.
+From the olive fruit itself through processing and into packaging.
 Crucially, while glass and plastic bottles showed similar contamination levels at six months, plastic-packaged samples showed significantly higher plasticizer concentrations after 18 months of storage.
 The researchers concluded that prolonged storage in plastic bottles should be avoided.

-A third study on phthalate occurrence in foods confirmed that olive oil's contribution to overall dietary phthalate exposure is relevant, given how frequently and generously it is used, and that contamination can occur at multiple points in the production and storage chain — not just from the final packaging.
+A third study on phthalate occurrence in foods confirmed that olive oil's contribution to overall dietary phthalate exposure is relevant given how frequently and generously it is used, and that contamination can occur at multiple points in the production and storage chain — not just from the final packaging.

 Bisphenol A (BPA) Is Also a Concern

 Phthalates are not the only chemical compound that migrates from plastic into olive oil.
-A study examining BPA migration from plastic packaging into Moroccan extra virgin olive oil found BPA levels above the daily intake limits set by the European Food Safety Authority in olive oil stored in both polycarbonate (PC) and polyethylene (PE) plastic bottles — reaching 0.238 ppm in PC bottles and 0.144 ppm in PE bottles.
+A study examining BPA migration from plastic packaging into extra virgin olive oil found BPA levels above the daily intake limits set by the European Food Safety Authority in olive oil stored in both polycarbonate (PC) and polyethylene (PE) plastic bottles — reaching 0.238 ppm in PC bottles and 0.144 ppm in PE bottles.

 BPA is a known endocrine disruptor.
 Even at low levels, it interferes with hormonal signaling.
 The EFSA has set its tolerable daily intake at 0.2 nanograms per kilogram of body weight per day — an extremely low threshold that reflects how seriously regulators take even trace exposure.
-The fact that detectable BPA levels persist in human samples globally underscores that dietary exposure through food packaging is a real and ongoing concern.

 Why Olive Oil Is Especially Vulnerable

 Olive oil is essentially pure fat.
 There is no water content to dilute or slow the migration process.
 Combined with the fact that olive oil is often stored for months before being used, and that bottles are frequently left near heat sources in the kitchen, the conditions for chemical migration are essentially ideal.
+Migration is further accelerated by acidic environments, high temperatures, sunlight exposure, and long-term storage.
+All of which a plastic bottle of olive oil regularly encounters between the producer, the distributor, grocery store shelf, and your kitchen counter.

 What About the Squeeze Bottle Trend?

-Second, squeeze bottles work by squeezing air out and letting it back in as you use them.
+First, most squeeze bottles are made from soft, flexible plastic.
+These are exactly the type that requires the highest concentration of plasticizers to achieve that flexibility.
+More plasticizer content means higher migration potential into the oil.
+Second, squeeze bottles work by compressing and releasing.
 Every time air re-enters the bottle, it introduces oxygen — one of the primary drivers of olive oil oxidation.
-This progressively degrades both the flavor and the polyphenol content of the oil over time.
-The antioxidants and anti-inflammatory compounds that make extra virgin olive oil nutritionally valuable are among the first things to degrade when the oil is repeatedly exposed to oxygen.
+This progressively degrades both flavor and polyphenol content.
+The antioxidants and anti-inflammatory compounds that make extra virgin olive oil nutritionally valuable are among the first things to degrade when oil is repeatedly exposed to oxygen.
+Third, most squeeze bottles are clear or lightly tinted.
+This means the oil inside is exposed to light, another major driver of oxidation and polyphenol loss.

 The squeeze bottle solves one problem (convenience) while creating three others (chemical migration, oxidation, and light exposure).
 It is not a trade-off worth making.
+If you want easy pouring, transfer a small amount from your dark glass bottle into a ceramic or stainless steel pourer for daily use.

 What Plastic Does to Olive Oil Quality Beyond Chemistry